 Once upon a time known as Broglio or Garden, this area was a grassy field consisting of a third of today’s space.
 I understand that a large elder tree stood on the site of the Campanile beyond which a river ran to the Canale Grande.
 In 1176, that area was filled up by the orders of Doge Sebastiano Ziani (1172-78) who also demolished the fortifications that existed there and paved the Piazza westward to the present boundary.
 As I stated above, the church of San Giminiano which existed at the South-West end would be demolished only during Napoleon I’s era.

 What’s more, those pigeons strutting about the feet are also historically connected to Venezia through Doge Enrico Dandolo who, we are informed, sent news to Venezia through a carrier pigeon about his victory over Constantinople.
 Or else, maybe they are unhappy at Venezia for having allowed those huge advertising hoarding of modern beauty products to obstruct the wonderful views of ancient architecture and works of art lining the Piazza.
 Or perhaps, knowing of the past splendor and prosperity of Venezia, they may be thinking of how wonderfully brilliant those buildings must have once looked and how much they are now in need of occasional cleaning/restoration.
-But then again, some may even be sad that all this didn’t rise up to their expectations.
-I turn back to my coffee.

 It is the Venetian merchant Pietro della Valle (1586-1652) who introduced the coffee beans to Venezia.
 He is documented as the person who first imported the ancestors of the Persian cat into Italy in 1626.
-The most renowned of the coffeehouses that sprouted in Venezia is the famous Caffé Florian founded in 1720 by Floriano Francesconi who shortened his name to Florian as Venetians do.
+The most renowned of the coffeehouses that sprouted in Venezia is the famous Caffé Florian founded in 1720 by Floriano Francesconi who shortened his name to Florian as Venetians usually do.
 Located in the Procuratie Nuove of the Piazza, it had gained supremacy due to its position to the Molo (the main landing stone quay by the Piazzetta that was once the official landing spot) where sacks of coffee beans arrived together with silk, etc transported by the Venetian galleys.

-Fast forwarding to 20th century and the list becomes endless….
+Fast forward to 20th century and the list of patrons becomes endless….
 And through it all, I could picture Aristotle Onassis sitting there in early summer of 1957 after having met Maria Callas at that year’s party of Elsa Maxwell.
 Years later in early 1970s, Christina Onassis and friends would be there.
 Some time in 1955, Katherine Hepburn met Rossano Brazzi there in David Lean’s Summertime.
 Ernest (Papa) Hemingway was there…Prince Charles and Diana might have been there when they visited Venezia in 1985… My mind now drifted to the outdoor band playing Louis Armstrong’s “What a wonderful world”.

 Facing Caffé Florian is Gran Caffé Quadri, the haunt of the Austrians during their rule of Venezia in the 19th century.
 Originally known as Il Rimedio in 1638, it switched to the present name when Giogio Quadri purchased it by late 1700s.
 After changing hands in 1830, I heard, it went to the Alajmo family playing host to personalities such as Lord Byron, Alexandre Dumas, Honoré de Balzac, Wagner, etc. We had had a sumptuous dinner there last night when Carina preferred Fegato alla Veneziana and polenta while Bianca had Bigoli col Tocio.
 I was happy with Isogliole in Crema di Gamberi.
 We had had dinner here last year when Andrea was here.
 All these main courses were served on Murano plates we enjoyed to the joy of charming service and delightful music of the 121 San Marco Band.
 I forgot the name of the wine.
 Italians are wonderful people – the wine they offered last night had tasted just fine for the occasion.